AureleKarega/alu_regex-data-extraxtion-AureleKarega/README.md

-Code Summary: Regex Data Validation in Python
+Code Summary: Regex Data Validation in Python:

 This Python script demonstrates how to use regular expressions (regex) to validate four types of commonly encountered data: emails, URLs, phone numbers, and currency amounts.

- What It Does
+ What It Does:

 The script defines four functions using the re (regex) module:

 is_valid_email(email)